 Cervical mucus method (Billings method).
 The amount, texture, and look of mucus made by your

 cervix changes during your menstrual cycle.
 If you watch, feel, and write down this information for several cycles, you may

 be able to guess when you will ovulate.

 - Right after your menstrual period, you

-will not have much cervical mucus and it is thick, cloudy, and
+will not have much cervical mucus.
+It will be thick, cloudy, and

 - Just before and during ovulation, you will have more

-cervical mucus and it is thin, clear, and stringy.
+cervical mucus.
+It will be thin, clear, and stringy.